Zidmann/QlikLib/README.md

 | number_order | Return the order in the 10 base of a number |

+### file.qvs : Module containing all the file management functions
 | Name | Description |
 | ---- | ---- |
 | file_dirname | Extract the directory of a file |